UPDATE: This article was originally posted on September 16, 2019. It has been updated with new information and tips below.

 (Photo courtesy of @kelloggschool on Instagram)

 Each year, Kellogg selects around 500 students to take part in its two-year program.
-Though there is no one “perfect” type of Kellogg student, the university does favor high test scores (the mean GMAT for the Class of 2024 was 729 and the average GRE score was 163 Quant, 162 Verbal).
+Though there is no one “perfect” type of Kellogg student, the university does favor high test scores.
+Find the full class profile, including GMAT and demographic stats, here.

 However, at Kellogg, showing fit with the school goes far beyond having the right GMAT or GRE score.
-That’s why Kellogg also looks for a set of “soft” skills in its applicants.
+That’s why Kellogg also looks for “soft” skills in its applicants.

 In our experience, Kellogg also responds well to applicants with a demonstrated history of giving back.